jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v11.md

 It's also an interesting chance to play with friction, aerodynamics, and momentum on a playground I don't usually get to enjoy.
 After driving a Ford Fiesta around for three months this car was pure joy - every time I hit the accelerator I couldn't help but smile.

-But most of all I love them because are an adventure: the car becomes my spaceship and we are on a journey together.
+But most of all I love them because it's an adventure: the car becomes my spaceship and we are on a journey together.
 It was an amazing road trip and I absolutely cannot wait for my next one, wherever it may lead.

 {{<figure src="/zRCTn1LdQ1.png" caption="Leander, TX">}}